Gilda (film): Plot

-The Germans return to the casino during a Carnival celebration, and Mundson shoots and kills one of them.
+The Germans return to the casino during a Carnival celebration, and Mundson stabs and kills one of them.
 Farrell rushes to take Gilda to safety.
 Alone in Mundson's house, they have another confrontation and, after declaring their undying hatred for each other, passionately kiss.
 After hearing the front door slam, they realize that Mundson has overheard them, and a guilt-ridden Farrell pursues him to a waiting private airplane.
-The plane explodes in mid-air and plummets into the ocean.
+The plane plummets into the ocean and explodes.
 Mundson parachutes to safety, but Farrell, unaware of this, concludes that he is dead.

 Gilda inherits Mundson's estate, and she and Farrell immediately marry.
 He cannot set aside his resentment and suspicion of her, however.
 Leaving her to live alone, he also has her followed day and night by his men to keep her from seeing anyone else.
 Gilda tries to escape the tortured marriage a number of times, but Farrell thwarts every attempt.

-Obregón confiscates the casino from Farrell and informs him that Gilda was never truly unfaithful to Mundson or to him, prompting Farrell to try to reconcile with her as he prepares to return to the United States.
+Obregón confiscates the casino from Farrell and informs him that Gilda was never truly unfaithful to Mundson or to him, prompting Farrell to try to reconcile with her as she prepares to return to the United States.
 At that moment, Mundson reappears, revealing his faked suicide.
 He tries to kill both Gilda and Farrell but casino worker Uncle Pío fatally stabs him in the back.
 When Obregón arrives, Johnny tries to take the blame for the murder, but Obregón points out that Mundson was already declared legally dead.
 Farrell gives Obregón incriminating documents from Mundson's safe.
 He and Gilda finally reconcile, agreeing to go home together.